Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Direct value calculation examples:

-The comparison framework: What would it cost to get the same data without proxies?
-Manual research, third-party data providers, SaaS tools for rank tracking or price monitoring — all have costs.
-In nearly every case, self-managed proxy infrastructure costs 50-80% less than equivalent SaaS tools, with the added benefit of full data ownership and customization.
+The comparison framework.
+What would it cost to get the same data without proxies?
+Manual research, third-party data providers, SaaS tools for rank tracking or price monitoring, all have costs.
+In nearly every case, self-managed proxy infrastructure costs 50 to 80% less than equivalent SaaS tools, with the added benefit of full data ownership and customisation.

 Present proxy costs alongside the value they enable, not in isolation.
 A $1,000/month proxy bill sounds expensive until you show it enables $15,000/month in data value.